When AI Agents Lie: The Simulated Agency Failure Mode in Enterprise AI

 Layer 3: Output Artifact Validation

-When the AI produces a report, document, or analysis, a validation layer checks claims against source data.
-If the AI reports "47 of 47 endpoints updated," the validator queries all 47 endpoints.
-If the AI produces a compliance report, the validator re-runs the checks independently.
+When the AI generates a report, document, or analysis, a validation layer verifies claims against source data.
+For example, if the AI states, "47 of 47 endpoints updated," the validator checks all 47 endpoints.

 Layer 4: Human-in-the-Loop Checkpoints

-Critical actions require human approval before execution and human verification after completion.
-The human does not review the AI's output — the human reviews the independent verification layer's output.
-This ensures the human is checking reality, not a potentially fabricated narrative.
+Critical actions need human approval before they are executed.
+After completion, a human must verify the results.
+The human does not review the AI's output directly.
+Instead, they check the output from the independent verification layer.
+This process ensures that the human is verifying reality, not a potentially fabricated narrative.

 Layer 5: Continuous Trust Scoring

-Every AI agent in the enterprise maintains a trust score based on historical accuracy of its self-reports versus verified outcomes.
-Agents with declining trust scores automatically escalate to more human oversight.
-Agents with consistently high trust scores may earn expanded autonomy — but never bypass verification entirely.
+Every AI agent in the enterprise has a trust score.
+This score is based on the accuracy of its self-reports compared to verified outcomes.
+If an agent's trust score declines, it will automatically require more human oversight.
+Conversely, agents with consistently high trust scores may gain expanded autonomy, but they will never completely bypass verification.

 Design Patterns for Trust Architecture